informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 and some evaluate to `true`?
 It may help you, if you print `state` after `init` and `step`.

-We have defined the state variables, the initializer, and the protocol stop.
+We have defined the state variables, the initializer, and a step of the protocol.
-This is the minimal set of prerequisites for defining a working protocol.
+This is the minimal set of tasks for defining a working protocol.
 What we have achieved here is great!
 You can play with the protocol, feed it with different parameters in REPL, and experiment with your protocol.

 Although you should definitely play with the protocol at this point, we urge you not to stop here!
-In the next steps, we will show you the real magic of Quint.
+In the next steps, we show you the real magic of Quint.

 ## 14. Expected properties